-enmorphya the principle of least Therefore, every next state is unambiguously, deterministically dependent on the previous one. the principle of least the principle of least the principle of least of interaction / relation action (PLA) 55 non-variative action (PLA) non-variative ressources consumption (PLR) 56 the principle of self-preservation of system variative ressources consumption (PLR) the principle of self-preservation of system variative ressources consumption (PLR) the principle of self- preservation of system variative "memory" no direct "memory" of previous states: only the current system state probabilistically determines its next state; the past of truly-stochastic systems affects their future only through their present (the phenomenon of no direct "memory" of previous states: only the current system state determines its next state; direct "memory" and "teachability", i.e. using previous experience for decision-making. direct "memory" and "teachability", i.e. using previous experience for decision-making. direct "memory" and "teachability", i.e. using previous experience for decision-making.
+• state is unambiguously, deterministically dependent on the previous one. enmorphya of interaction / relation the principle of least action (PLA) non -variative the principle of least action (PLA) non -variative the principle of least ressources consumption (PLR) the principle of self- preservation of system variative the principle of least ressources consumption (PLR) the principle of self- preservation of system variative the principle of least ressources consumption (PLR) the principle of self- preservation of system variative memory no immediate "memory " of previous states: only the current system state probabilistically determines its next state; the past of truly-stochastic systems affects their future only through their present (the phenomenon of no immediate "memory " of previous states: only the current system state determines its next state; immediate " memory " and "teachability", i.e. using previous experience for decision-making. immediate " memory " and "teachability", i.e. using previous experience for decision-making. immediate " memory " and "teachability", i.e. using previous experience for decision-making.

-The PLA is a special case of the principle of least ressources consumption (PLR) for truly-stochastic processes.
+&lt;sup>74 The PLA is a special case of the principle of least ressources consumption (PLR) for truly-stochastic processes.
 The PLR and the principle of most entropy are equivalent to each other.